-The master thesis evaluation must be signed by the supervisor and the co-supervisor(if applicable), but not by the advisors (cf. FAQ on the master thesis evaluation).
-Also note that the thesis supervisors can be examiners at the examination, but cannot be the chair of the exam.
+The master thesis evaluation must be signed by the supervisor and the co-supervisor(s), if applicable, but not by advisors (cf. FAQ on the master thesis evaluation).
+Also note that the thesis (co-)supervisors are examiners at the master examination, but cannot be the chair of the exam.

 Once you have finished the master thesis, your supervisor and co-supervisor write the master thesis evaluation including the grade (see next FAQ).
-It is their duty to send (i) the evaluation (scan) to the Dean's Office and to the deputy studies director and (ii) an authorization for publication of the master thesis on the internet to the deputy studies director.
-It is your duty to send a PDF of the master thesis to the deputy studies director and to hand in 1 hardcopy of your master thesis to the Dean's Office for ratification.
-The deputy studies director will insert the grade into KSL/CTS.
-The thesis is then ratified by the studies commission of the faculty (1–2 weeks) and the student is informed by the Dean's office about the outcome.
+It is your responsibility to make sure the supervisors send (i) the evaluation (scan) to the Dean's Office and to the studies directorate of the Graduate School and (ii) an authorization for publication of the master thesis on the internet to the studies directorate.
+It is also the students' duty to send a PDF of the master thesis to (a) the studies directorate and (b) to the Dean's Office.
+The studies directorate will insert the grade into KSL/CTS.
+After approx. ten days (referendum deadline), the grade will be visible in KSL.
 Important: The master thesis declaration as provided on the documents webpage must be included in the master thesis.
 Please refer also to the guidelines by the Dean's Office.

 The master thesis evaluation is written by the thesis supervisor and the co-supervisor.
 The length of the evaluation is typically one page and the text consists of a short summary of the thesis, of an assessment of the scientific and formal quality of all parts, and of the final grade.
 The preferred language of the evaluation is English.
 Optionally, a leaflet for the evaluation can be found here.
 Important: Both supervisor and co-supervisor must sign the evaluation, but not any other person (e.g. the advisor).